Iraneus/betamedneed/_services/devices.md

 layout: service
 ---

-Order **therapeutic devices and kits** from certified vendors and pick up in store or have them delivered to you.
+Find and order **therapeutic devices and kits** from certified vendors and pick up in store or have them delivered to you.

 ![Medical Diagnoses](/images/illustrations/hand-drugs.jpg)